 Cadmium (and its compounds), and lead (and its compounds) were not reported in 2018 but are reported in 2019 as they exceeded reporting thresholds.

 Table 1: Substances Reported on a Facility Wide Basis

-- Toxic substances that were previously reported but did not meet the reporting requirements for NPRI in the 2018 are not shown
+- Lead and Cadmium (and their compounds) did not meet the reporting requirements for NPRI in the 2018 but did for 2019

 - Quantities include road dust for particulate matter